Planting Fall Bulbs for Spring Blooms

 Layout

 Bulbs look best in groups.
 Consider adding them to areas where you already have perennial plants to fill in bare spots.
-They will brighten that area early spring and then the foliage will be camouflaged by other herbaceous perennials and shrubs as they fill out.
+They will brighten that area in spring and then the foliage will be camouflaged by other herbaceous perennials and shrubs as they fill out.

 Bloom Colors